Admission Guidelines for High School Enrichment Students

 - Go to your AccessRio Portal.
 Log-in instructions are provided on the log-in page.
 To set up your student email, click on the RioMail button under the ALL Users tab and follow the instructions.
 This is a FREE email account.
 You will receive school updates, waitlist notifications, class/schedule change notifications and instructor emails here.
 You can forward your RioMail to another email account that you check regularly.

-- You (the student) must submit in person your completed “Petition for Concurrent Enrollment” to the Rio Hondo College Admissions and Records Office.
+- You (the student) must submit in person your completed “Petition for Concurrent/Dual Enrollment” to the Rio Hondo College Admissions and Records Office.
 Only completed petitions will be accepted.
 You will also be required to show a valid picture ID card.

 Step 4 – Take the Assessment Test